kmonline/guidelines/resources/git_workflow.md

 10. Merge new stuff: `git merge dddd-introduce-new-config`
 11. Push it: `git push origin qa`

 If you need to bump version, build number, etc, feel free to do it and commit in `qa` branch.
-Keep in mind that it be discarded after Test Phase.
+Keep in mind that it will be discarded after Test Phase.

 *Note*: If you don't have more than one change to test at once, avoid using `qa` branch.